liuyixuan820/liuyixuan820.github.io/_pages/about.md

-I am a 3rd year Ph.D. student in the Department of Communication Studies at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>.
+I am a Ph.D. candidate in the <a href="https://commstudies.utexas.edu/">Department of Communication Studies</a> at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>.
 I am advised by Dr. <a href="https://dawnaballard.com/">Dawna Ballard</a>.
 In my research projects, I study time and technologies in the workplace.
-I seek to highlight the gendered labor that is often overlooked.
+I seek to highlight the gendered temporal labor that is often overlooked.

 <div class="education">
   <h2>Education</h2>